Two women having a conversation at a round table near a large window in a modern office building.

 Genetic Testing

-Genetic testing takes place on DNA obtained, usually via a cheek swab.
-Testing is carried out in a range of fullt accredited, specialist genetic laboratories.
+Genetic testing takes place on DNA, usually via a cheek swab, saliva sample, or blood sample.
+Testing is carried out in a range of fully accredited, specialist genetic laboratories.
 The result will often be ready a matter of weeks.

 If a significant finding is uncovered during the genetic test, advice will be given regarding the proper management of the affected person and their family members.